 - Felling wedges

-You may need a permit from your homeowners association or city, so check local regulations before picking up a chainsaw.
+Note: You may need a permit from your homeowners association or city, so check local regulations before cutting down a tree with a chainsaw.
 And for safety, enlist a trusted friend or family member.
 Two sets of eyes are always better than one.
 Plus, you need someone to yell, “TIMBER!”

 3. Estimate the Fall

 It can be difficult to measure the exact height of the tree and determine where it may fall.
 Assess the tree for uneven growth, whether due to disease, overcrowding, or any other factor.
 If the tree is heavier on one side than another, it will fall that way regardless of your attempts to redirect it.

 - For a better estimate, hold an ax at arm’s length, and close one eye.

 - Walk until the top and bottom of the tree are aligned with the top and bottom of your ax.